RSCPlus/rscplus/README.md

 *::rainbow* - Formats your message in all the colours of the rainbow (or at least 6)

-*::system* - Hides your username and outputs your message

 *::update* - Manually check if RSC+ is up to date

 ## Controls